 How is this possible?
 Well, our brain and our heart listen to us and reacts to what we think.
 When we tell ourselves that we are not complete until we reach this milestone we have set for ourselves, then our brains and our hearts and even the universe responds.
 A child can feel complete without possessions because a child doesn't run the same rhetoric that we do about needing to achieve things.

 So, I steal a quiet moment and make a point to reverse the teachings of man that are indirectly displayed throughout society.
 I tell myself, in as many thoughts I can think of, I am a fractal of source energy (or God whatever you may call it) and I am complete.
 I allow the feelings of completeness to transfer throughout my whole body and dwell in that feeling for as long as possible.

-The great thing about the law of attraction is that once you think a thought like this, another one follows just like it and its easier to build the momentum.
+The great thing about the law of attraction is that once you think a thought like this, another one follows just like it and it's easier to build momentum of positive thoughts, which then become feelings on the scale of atleast contentment and satisfaction with the present.
 You, of course, have to do the mental work in maintaining it, in spite of what goes on in your physical life.